Erls-Corporation/edwardhotchkiss.com/_posts/2012-03-28-learning-angular.js-1.0.0,-part-1-of-10-introduction-to-1.0.0.md

 **Ranked #4 on Google search for Angular.js?**

 I was going over my [MixPanel](http://mixpanel.com/) analytics, and kept seeing a shitload of traffic coming in from [searching google for angular.js](www.google.com/search?q=angular.js).
 I'm ranked #4 with my [Jekyll Live Search with Angular.js](http://edwardhotchkiss.com/blog/2012/03/11/jekyll-live-search-with-angular.js/) so I feel obligated to take this from _drafts to _posts, and finish it.

+**Part 1:**

+Part 1 has one purpose.
+To show you some of the 1.0.0 breaking API changes, and to get you started with a proper directory structure and a trivial app which will let you expand upon (solo, or as we go along to more advanced posts this week) and build a non-trivial Web app.

 **Getting Real**